NikolayRag/typeTodo/README-config.rst

 Configuring TypeTodo
 ====================

-TypeTodo is configured with *[projectName].do* files, which are used both as configuration and default database storage.
+TypeTodo is configured using first lines in *[projectName].do* file, which is used both as configuration and default database storage.

     *[projectName].do* is automatically created in the first project's folder if none found: if first folder included in project is ``/myProject``, then ``/myProject/myProject.do`` file will be used as config.